Recoskie/JDasm/docs/Machine.md

 <br />

 This is the instruction format that is used with all binary instructions.
 Even to 8086.
 From <a href="https://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-software-developer-vol-2a-manual.pdf#page=35" target="_blank">64 ia 32 architectures software developer</a>.
+On page 35.

 <br />

 You can also use the Intel x86 architecture reference, for AMD x86 cores.
-As x86 is the instruction set architecture.
+As x86 is a maped instruction set architecture.
 See <a href="https://www.felixcloutier.com/x86/" target="_blank">AMD Instruction list.</a> Derived by Intel architecture manual.

 <br />